Nessi-datatool/nessi/docs/freshness_monitoring.md

 - Define expected update frequencies for tables
 - Monitor adherence to these SLAs
 - Get alerts when tables are not updated as expected
-- Visualize freshness status in a dashboard
+- Generate HTML and PDF reports for freshness status
-- Export freshness reports for compliance and auditing
+- Export freshness data in JSON/CSV formats for compliance and auditing

 ## Configuration